-On Friday the EU will put startup-friendly legislation to member states – will they sign up? – TechCrunch
+On Friday the EU will put startup-friendly legislation to member states — will they sign up? – TechCrunch

-This Friday, the European Commission will be launching a ‘legislative instrument’ called the EU Startup Nations Standard (SNS) at its annual Digital Day.
+This Friday at its annual Digital Day, the European Commission will be launching a “legislative instrument” called the EU Startup Nations Standard (SNS).
 Now, before you think I’m about to bore you to death, you might like to know that the SNS is a huge political initiative.
-It will aim to make the European Union the most attractive place to create a startup, in comparison with obvious global leaders like the US.
-Therefore, its significance is not to be underestimated.
+It will aim to make the European Union the most attractive place to create a startup, in comparison with obvious global leaders like the U.S. Therefore, its significance is not to be underestimated.

-The idea is for EU Member States to implement a set of ‘best practice’ policies for startups (many of which already exist in parts of the EU), ranging from startup visas to better implementation of stock options in company law.
-If EU member states all sign up to the EU’s ideas, the hope is that startups get better conditions, stay in the EU rather than leaving for the US (or, now, the UK…) and the SNS will mean more peer-pressure between Member States to get all these conditions right.
+The idea is for EU Member States to implement a set of “best practice” policies for startups (many of which already exist in parts of the EU), ranging from startup visas to better implementation of stock options in company law.
+If EU member states all sign up to the EU’s ideas, the hope is that startups get better conditions, stay in the EU rather than leaving for the U.S. (or, now, the U.K.) and the SNS will mean more peer-pressure between Member States to get all these conditions right.

-Sources close to the European Commission tell me that the – yet unreleased – SNS will be wide-ranging and call on EU member states to implement several startup-friendly policies, launched during the Portuguese Presidency of the EU, a country where startups are now flourishing.
+Sources close to the European Commission tell me that the yet unreleased SNS will be wide-ranging and call on EU member states to implement several startup-friendly policies, launched during the Portuguese presidency of the EU, a country where startups are now flourishing.
 Member States which become signatories of the Standard will be expected to deliver on a number of policy areas.

 EU-based campaign groups are, generally speaking, wildly in favor of the SNS.
 Allied For Startups tells me they are “enthusiastic about the potential of the instrument”.
-They say the provisions are a collection of best practices that already exist, challenge member states to do more, and set ‘binary challenges’ that states can either fulfill or not (like launch a startup online in a day).
+They say the provisions are a collection of best practices that already exist, challenge Member States to do more and set “binary challenges” that states can either fulfill or not (like launch a startup online in a day).
 But that depends if all the things they hope for come to pass.
 They are waiting with bated breath to find out if the provisions have been watered down or how many Member States sign up to it all.

 There are other groups that are enthusiastic but also concerned.
-Not Optional, a policy initiative funded by Index Ventures, has, this week, published an open letter signed by many of Europe’s leading investors, startup associations and entrepreneurs including those who founded Stripe, Personio, Klarna, Wise, Trustpilot, UiPath and Alan.
+Not Optional, a policy initiative funded by Index Ventures, has, this week, published an open letter signed by many of Europe’s leading investors, startup associations and entrepreneurs, including those who founded Stripe, Personio, Klarna, Wise, Trustpilot, UiPath and Alan.

 The letter welcomes the EU’s Startup Nations Standard, in particular its specific recommendations to Member States on “changes to stock options rules designed to help startups attract talent, speed up tech visas targeting and procurement.”